La Madeleine rock shelter - Vezere Valley

 There also carved gutters in order to evacuate the excess rainwater and human and animal waste.

-Finally, there was a vegetable garden in the enclosure of the fortress above the village.
+Finally, there was a vegetable garden in the enclosure of the fortress, atop the cliff.

-Access to the garden was always possible, even in time of siege.
+Access to this garden was always possible, even in time of siege.

 The importance of the river